 - Provide mental health therapy. - In the case of a new, critical mental health event that is impacting the camper's experience, we will be unable to allow your child to stay at camp.
 They will be supported in the Health Centre until parents/guardians arrive to take the camper home to seek to out a professional medical assessment and treatment for their child.

 Sun Safety

-Please send your child to camp with sun-protective clothing, a hat, sunscreen and a water bottle.
-Campers are encouraged to wear appropriate sun protection, apply/reapply sunscreen and hydrate frequently.
+Please send your child to camp with a hat, sunscreen and water bottle.
+Campers are encouraged to wear appropriate sun protection, and hydrate frequently.

 Allergies